Note: This is the latest in our Partnerships 101 series. You can read the others below:

 Consider Impartner if… you're a mid-to-large company looking to launch a partner platform quickly.

 Small but mighty, TUNE (formerly HasOffers) is a growing force in the PRM scene, with clients like Shopify, Groupon, Chewy, and Rackspace.

 A screenshot of TUNE's PRM software.
 Image via Capterra

 Built specifically for advertisers, TUNE's primary benefit is flexibility.
 TUNE's well-documented API provides more than 650 endpoints, meaning almost every function of the platform can be automated or integrated into other applications.
 For companies that lack development support, TUNE also offers professional services to aid in migration and development.

 Taking a look at G2 reviews, the platform is most popular with small businesses with up to 50 employees and mid-market companies with up to 1,000 employees.
 TUNE is affordable compared to others on our list—the company offers multiple pricing plans starting at $279 per month for networks and $499 per month for advertisers.

 Consider TUNE if… You're running an affiliate program or high-volume advertising network.

-Stay on top of the changing PRM space - sign up to get our State of the Partner Ecosystem report.
+Stay on top of the changing PRM space - Get our 2021 State of the Partner Ecosystem Report.